hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-vnd.flatpak.png" alt="flatpak" width="50"/>

-A ``.flatpak`` file for any x86_64 Linux system can be downloaded [here](https://hep-mh.com/files/packages/flounder-latest-linux-x86_64.flatpak).
-After downloading, first install the Freedesktop platform via the command (also make sure that flatpak is currently configured on your system.
+A ``.flatpak`` file for arbitrary x86_64 Linux system can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-linux-x86_64.flatpak).
+After downloading, first install the flatpak for the Freedesktop platform via the command (also make sure that flatpak is correctly configured on your system.
 For more information, check [https://flatpak.org/setup/](https://flatpak.org/setup/).)
 ```
 flatpak install org.freedesktop.Platform/x86_64/21.08
 ```